ISO Certified Company: What It Really Means

 Step 5: Management Review

-Leadership evaluates system performance and approves certification readiness.
+Leadership formally evaluates system performance and approves readiness for certification.

 Step 6: Certification Audit